telerik/ajax-docs/controls/editor/managing-content/prevent-cross-site-scripting-(xss).md

 ## RadEditor and XSS

 XSS is a class of attacks where malicious scripts can be injected in the web application and submitted to the server.
-If no validation or protective measures are undertaken,the injected script is executed on the page, loaded by an unsuspecting user.
-Subsequently,any sensitive information could be successfully hijacked to a location, known by the attacker.
+If no validation or protective measures are undertaken, the injected script is executed on the page, loaded by an unsuspecting user.
+Subsequently, any sensitive information could be successfully hijacked to a location, known by the attacker.

 These type of attacks are popular, therefore, this matter is a commonly discussed topic in various public articles.
 You can learn more about how to protect your applications against XSS attacks by following these materials: